gzoreslav/countries-3166/README.md

 #### data attribute

 Object row data property _(by default: alpha-3, english language, no sort)_.
 Not recommended to use it directly.
-Methods below modified this property.
+Chain methods modified this property.
 If you need return *data* to default state after some manipulations, use _init()_ method;

 _Example:_
 ```js